chriskrycho/v4.chriskrycho.com/content/tech/rust-and-swift-i.md

 ---
 Title: Rust and Swift (i)
+Subtitle: Thoughts after reading the introduction to the Swift book.
 Date: 2015-09-04 22:59
 Category: Tech
 Tags: listicles, software development
+Series:
+  Title: Rust and Swift
+  Part: 1
+modified: 2015-09-07 13:45
 ...

 <i class=editorial>I started writing these responses in a Slack channel of